Isle of Wight: Governance

-Geography
+Geography and environment

 The Isle of Wight is situated between the Solent and the English Channel, is roughly rhomboid in shape, and covers an area of 380 km2.
 Slightly more than half, mainly in the west, is designated as the Isle of Wight Area of Outstanding Natural Beauty.
 The island has 258 km2 of farmland, 52 km2 of developed areas, and 57 mi of coastline.
 Its landscapes are diverse, leading to its oft-quoted description as "England in miniature".
 In June 2019 the whole island was designated a UNESCO Biosphere Reserve, recognising the sustainable relationships between its residents and the local environment.

 West Wight is predominantly rural, with dramatic coastlines dominated by the chalk downland ridge, running across the whole island and ending in the Needles stacks.
 The southwestern quarter is commonly referred to as the Back of the Wight, and has a unique character.
 The highest point on the island is St Boniface Down in the south east, which at 241 m is a marilyn.
 The most notable habitats on the rest of the island are probably the soft cliffs and sea ledges, which are scenic features, important for wildlife, and internationally protected.

 The island has three principal rivers.
 The River Medina flows north into the Solent, the Eastern Yar flows roughly northeast to Bembridge Harbour, and the Western Yar flows the short distance from Freshwater Bay to a relatively large estuary at Yarmouth.
 Without human intervention the sea might well have split the island into three: at the west end where a bank of pebbles separates Freshwater Bay from the marshy backwaters of the Western Yar east of Freshwater, and at the east end where a thin strip of land separates Sandown Bay from the marshy Eastern Yar basin.

 The Undercliff between St Catherine's Point and Bonchurch is the largest area of landslip morphology in western Europe.

 The north coast is unusual in having four high tides each day, with a double high tide every twelve and a half hours.
 This arises because the western Solent is narrower than the eastern; the initial tide of water flowing from the west starts to ebb before the stronger flow around the south of the island returns through the eastern Solent to create a second high water.